Haislet History, Family Crest & Coats of Arms

 Early Origins of the Haislet family

-Surrey where they held a family seat as Lords of the Manor.
+The surname Haislet was first found in Surrey where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

 Early History of the Haislet family